 We accidentally stumbled across the site opposite on our way from Jaipur back to Delhi.
 A small reservoir of water lay in a tank deep inside an intricately constructed well, with steps laid out in an intricate geometric pattern.
 It was a stunning piece of architecture which we felt very fortunate to visit.

 Sometimes the most interesting moments on a trip come when you’re least expecting them.

-My wife’s family claim a lineage to the Astronomer Royal who commissioned the attempt to accurately measure longitude, Nevil Maskelyne — so this visit was must.
+My wife’s family claim a lineage to the Astronomer Royal who commissioned the attempt to accurately measure longitude, Nevil Maskelyne — so this visit was a must.

 It is a truly spectacular site, the umber sculptural shapes contrasting with the bright blue sky and rich green foliage that surrounds and envelops the park.

 There are a total of nineteen astronomical instruments in the park, which was completed in 1734.

 There are lots of information boards that will help you to make sense of the various intricate designs.
 I had to keep reminding myself this was an eighteenth century construction as it had something of the air of a modern concrete skateboard park — odd but true.

 Jantar Mantar is a reminder that buildings can perform functions beyond containment and shelter.
 An interesting and thought provoking location that’s well worth a visit.

 When in India you are going to be confronted by poverty.
 As you drive by, the towns and villages are frequently bleak and depressing with obvious signs that people live in grinding poverty.